Pre- and Post-Consumer Recycled Materials

 Another type of post-industrial recycling (or PIR) is reprocessed regrind from multiple industrial sources.
 Typically, this involves a recycling facility that manages all aspects including additives to derive near virgin quality material from scrap.
 The complexity is too great to outline, but it is important to note that this process yields near virgin material that is less expensive and more carbon neutral than virgin material.
 Even more important, the recycling process contributes less environmental damage.
 Here’s what the Association of Plastic Recyclers had to say, “Recycled plastic is more conserving of expended energy than is virgin plastic.
 As practiced today, plastics recycling is a lower energy process than the process to synthesize the plastic resins from basic chemicals.”

 Did I mention the pandemic?
-While regrind was less costly and more beneficial to our environment prior to 2020, since then the pricing of oil has caused virgin material prices to decline.
-The demand for recycled content has caused those materials to increase.
+While regrind, more beneficial to our environment, was less costly prior to 2020, since then the pricing of oil has caused virgin material prices to decline.
+Declining prices increases demand.
+This causes a decrease in the demand for recycled content.
 Manufactures must weigh the costs of recycled materials vs. the virgin materials as well as the overall impact on the environment.
 Other factors, including finances and availability of resins play a role in this decision.
 Are consumers willing to buy products that are environmentally friendly, even if the cost is higher?
-Do we all buy made in the U.S.A. when there is a cheaper option?
+Does everyone buy made in the U.S.A. when there is a cheaper option?
 These are the tough decisions we all will be forced to make.

 Post-consumer recycling (PCR) is waste used by a consumer, disposed of, and ultimately taken to a recycling center.
 Aluminum cans and newspapers are typical examples of post-consumer items to recycle.
 The collected materials are broken down – shredded for easier processing.
 Separation of glass, paper, plastic, and metal occurs.
 Magnetizing extracts metal by passing the material under a huge magnetic drum.
 Additional sorting is performed three ways: 1) ballistic sorting, which separates rigid items and flexible items, and fractional sized items.
 2) Optical sorting which uses infrared light to scan thousands of objects per minute, and 3) sorting by humans, as a check to all the other systems.
 Once this process is complete, the materials are typically sold to processors where the materials are converted/recycled into manufacturable material.
 (How Garbage Is Recycled At The US' Largest Recycling Facility - YouTube)